jdalton92/trading-bot/README.md

 # **Trading Bot**

-Algorithmic trading bot using market data from [Alpaca API](https://alpaca.markets/docs/api-documentation/) for real time data subscription/a paper trading account, and implemented using a bespoke Django wrapper for Alpaca's Python client.
+Headless algorithmic trading bot using market data from [Alpaca API](https://alpaca.markets/docs/api-documentation/) for real time data subscription/a paper trading account, and implemented using a bespoke Django wrapper for Alpaca's Python client.

 Trades are placed with Alpaca Paper trading platform, with market data periodically sourced using Docker containers running Celery and Redis, and stored using a Postgresql database.

+Current supported strategies:

+- 14 day moving average
+- 7 day moving average
+- TO DO

 # **Alpaca API**